List of Hungarian locomotives

-List of Hungarian (or use in Hungary) locomotives — The first railway line between Szolnok–Pest–Vác was built in Hungary in 1846.
+List of Hungarian (or used in Hungary) locomotives — The first railway line between Szolnok–Pest–Vác was built in Hungary in 1846.
 Steam locomotives have been used since then.
 Diesel and electric locomotives appeared in the first half of the 20th century.

 Railway towing vehicles have often been renumbered or scrapped over the decades.
 (None of the many types survive.)
 The list below uses the 1911 to 2010 numbering system.

 It is important to note that the list does not include all locomotives that have ever been used.
 The reason for this is that many narrow-gauge railways also existed (partly in Hungary), and there is a serious lack of data on the locomotives used there.
 The history of all narrow-gauge railways in Hungary has not yet been processed (2021).